adam-ben-rhaiem/adam-ben-rhaiem/README.md

-# 👋 Welcome to My GitHub Profile!
+#  Hi,👋 I'm Adam Ben Rhaiem

-Hi there!
-I'm [Your Name] – an AI enthusiast on a journey to explore and innovate in the world of Artificial Intelligence. 🚀
+an AI enthusiast on a journey to explore and innovate in the world of Artificial Intelligence. 🚀

 ---